How to Get Hands On with Geology in Newfoundland and LabradorBy Newfoundland & Labrador

 The Geopark is not just about fossils; Elliston's root cellar history—influenced by the area's natural landscape and soil composition—also contributed to the park's UNESCO status.
 As did the the Sea Arch in Tickle Cove, pictured above, and The Chimney in Spillars Cove, two geological wonders carved by the power of the Atlantic Ocean through coastal erosion.

 This small and charming town on the Burin Peninsula is where you’ll find the world’s largest fluorspar deposits.
-A visit to the Miner’s Museum will open your eyes to the harsh realities of life in the mines before the era of safety regulations, while the story of the Truxton and Pollux naval disaster will show you the strength and resilience of the community despite its struggles.
+A visit to the Miner’s Museum will open your eyes to the harsh realities of life in the mines before the era of safety regulations, while the story of the USS Truxtun and USS Pollux naval disaster will show you the strength and resilience of the community despite its struggles.

 Newfoundland’s provincial museum, The Rooms, is always worth a visit, but geology buffs will be especially interested in the Haootia Quadriformis: the world’s oldest muscular animal.
 Discovered on the Bonavista Peninsula in 2008, this half-billion-year-old fossil provides some of the earliest evidence of muscle tissue in the world’s biological record.

-Embark on a geological journey at Manuels River Hibernia Interpretation Centre, located just outside of St. John’s in Conception Bay South.
+Embark on a geological journey at Manuels River, located just outside of St. John’s in Conception Bay South.
 This is where you’ll find granite and volcanic rock, which are remnants of the region’s origins as a fiery chain of volcanoes.
 Younger layers along the river are home to many fossil trilobites and shells, some types of which are not found anywhere else in North America.
 Spend an afternoon exploring the river’s trails on your own, or book a guided hike to ensure you don’t miss anything!

 Fortune Head Geology Centre